Contribution guidelines

 • one for the rhel<number>-branch

-• one for the master branch, if the change is not RHEL only
+• one for the main branch, if the change is not RHEL only

 • one for the fedora-<number> branch, if change should apply to branched Fedora too